Apex145/swedish-police-events/README.md

 # Sweden Police Events Tracker
 An interactive web application that visualizes real-time data from the Swedish Police Authority (Polisen) API.
 This tool fetches the latest criminal and traffic incidents across Sweden and plots them on a dynamic map.
+This is a very simple application using a fetch to get the api and using Leaflet to display a map of the 40 newest events/crimes that the swedish police has uploaded.
+It will not show all the 40 markers at once it only shows the most recent ones.

 # Features
 - **Live Data Fetching:** Automatically retrieves the 40 most recent police reports.